 The ESO User Support Department

 The User Support Department (USD) of the ESO Data Management and Operations Division is based in Garching bei München, Germany.
-Its main activities consist in providing support to users of ESO facilities, in particular through the ESO Data Flow System:
+Its main activities consist in providing support to users of ESO facilities:

 - Support for Phase 1 proposal preparation, mainly concerning technical questions on instruments, strategies, etc. at the time of writing observing proposals;